"WhatsApp keeps loading but not connecting to the internet, even though Wi-Fi/4G are available in my iPhone 8."

 Make sure the following is correct first:

 You've turned on Wi-Fi or Cellular data.

-You're in the good network environment.
+You're in a good network environment.

 You've allowed WhatsApp runs on Wi-Fi or Cellular. iPhone or iPad users check it by opening Settings > WhatsApp > Wireless Data.
-Samsung, Sony or other Android users should go to Settings > Apps > WhatsApp > Permissions > Turn on mobile network/Wi-Fi.
+Samsung, Sony, or other Android users should go to Settings > Apps > WhatsApp > Permissions > Turn on mobile network/Wi-Fi.

 According to users, one of the most effective ways to recover WhatsApp is to force it to stop.
 It doesn't mean to simply exit it.